kenny850917/sin-validator/README.md

 └── package.json                   # Project info and scripts

 ## Explanation:
-src/app/index.tsx: This is the main page of the app where users can enter their SIN and get results.
+src/app/page.tsx: This is the main page of the app where users can enter their SIN and get results.
+It also includes a check to ensure the SIN is exactly 9 digits long before attempting to validate it.
+This is a sanity check to prevent unnecessary API calls or function executions in a real-world scenario.

 src/utils/validateSIN.ts: This file has the code that checks if the SIN is valid using the Luhn Algorithm.

 src/utils/validateSIN.test.ts: This file contains tests to make sure the validateSIN function works correctly.

-jest.config.js: Settings for Jest, the tool used for running tests.

-tsconfig.json: Configuration for TypeScript to ensure the code runs correctly.
+Read the #test section for more and on how to run.

-## Features
+## Features:
 SIN Validation: Checks if the SIN is 9 digits long and valid according to the Luhn Algorithm.
 Instant Feedback: Users get results immediately without reloading the page.
 Running Tests
 To make sure everything works properly, you can run the tests:

+## Tests:
 npm run test

+What the Tests Cover

+Valid SIN Test: Ensures that a known valid SIN passes the validation.
+Invalid SIN (Incorrect Checksum): Checks that a SIN with an invalid checksum fails the validation.
+Invalid SIN (Incorrect Length): Tests SINs that are too short or too long to ensure they are rejected.
+Invalid SIN (Non-Numeric Characters): Ensures that SINs containing non-numeric characters are rejected.
+Empty String Test: Ensures that an empty string is correctly identified as invalid.
 The tests will check if the SIN validation works as expected.
 You can add more test cases if wishes.

 ## Example: